LingfengPang/gravdragdemo/README.md

-*(This is the type of result this script produces - explained fully on my webpage linked below...)*
+*(This is the type of result this script produces - explained fully on my webpage linked below & above.)*
 ![Example result from script](errors.LKF_EKF_EKF2.png)

 gravdragdemo.m, Oct 2006